-Assessment of diagnosibility (cf. Attachment 1; Section3)
+Assessment of diagnosibility (cf. Attachment 1; Section3) Based on data provided in the studies described above:

-- A. Same age/sex individuals of epomophora and sanfordi can be distinguished by one or more qualitative differences. - B. Same age/sex individuals of epomophora and sanfordi can be distinguished by a complete discontinuity in one or more continuously varying characters. - C. Same age/sex individuals of epomophora and sanfordi can be distinguished by a combination of two or three functionally independent characters.
+- A. Same age/sex individuals of epomophora and sanfordi can be distinguished by one - or more qualitative differences.B.
+Same age/sex individuals of epomophora and sanfordi can be distinguished by a complete discontinuity in one or more continuously varying characters. - C. Same age/sex individuals of epomophora and sanfordi can be distinguished by a combination of two or three functionally independent characters.